asmuth/integritycheck/README.md

 case there *are* corrupted or missing files, fh is *not* able to restore them on its own; you have to retrieve them from your backup manually.

-The upside of this approach is that it allows you to easily use fh in addition to your existing backup or version control system.
+The upside of this approach is that it allows you to use fh in addition to your existing backup or version control system.
 It also allows fh to handle very large repositories, such as a photo collection or a library of gamedev assets.

 Build & Installation